LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 for best effect, and a team of off-site coordinators would analyze the situation and micromanage them all.
 This is not the case here.

+Q: Why is the noise I'm hearing "indistinct"?
+A: That's because it's out of direct hearing range of each teammate on the level, but ponderous enough to be perceived by all as vibrations and echos from afar.
+Any other noise adjective tells that the noise is heard by at least one of teammates and how far it is from the pointman (who may or may not hear it directly, as shown in Calm drop, if any).

 Q: Why are there two 'weakened' conditions in the organ menu of my hero?
 A: Each teams has a differen recipe for their weakness brew, so multiple affliction by the concoction from a single team prolongs the malady,